nithinreddy03/Blockchain-project-on-fake-product-identification/README.md

 ### Error :
 Suppose you get

-1.npm error : Install nodejs
+*npm error : Install nodejs

-2. Truffle error : Install truffle
+*Truffle error : Install truffle

 Install all these on your visual studio code terminal